MileHacker Logo

 Visa & Entry Guidance

 Indonesia provides various entry options.
-Visa-free entry for many nations for 30 days.
+Visa-complimentary entry for many nations for 30 days.
 Voa (VOA) for over 90 countries, extendable once.
 Consular visas for additional people.
-Passport validity of at least least 6 months, and evidence of onward ticket is necessary.
+Passport must be valid for at least 6 months, and evidence of onward ticket is necessary.

 Document Checklist